Parthiv-M/the-hand-outer/README.md

   - Special note: Gmail **does not** render your custom font faces.
 - The standard width if you are looking for impressive looking HTML in email is `600px`.
 It scales well on mobile devices as well.
   - It should be mentioned as `width="600"` and not `width="600px"`
 - Another issue I faced was sending mails to Outlook.
-Outlook only accepts `text` emails—meaning your `html` templates will not be accepted.
+Outlook (generally) only accepts `text` emails—meaning your `html` templates will not be accepted, or will be blocked by Outlook by default.
+The client needs to manually allow the email to show images and other content.

 Generally, it is challenging to figure out the perfect styling for your HTML in emails.
 But, a bit of searching and experimenting can get you the look you require.